sendinblue/APIv3-ruby-library/README.md

 If you find a bug, please post the issue on [Github](https://github.com/sendinblue/APIv3-ruby-library/issues).

 As always, if you need additional assistance, drop us a note [here](https://account.sendinblue.com/support).

+## Recommendation

+Please follow camelCase convention for variables in the API's.
+For example, use customVariable instead of custom_variable.